ESG FAQ

 The European Union (EU) has shown international leadership by being the first to develop a Regulation and Taxonomy aiming at driving investments towards environmentally sustainable activities, which the Group applauds.

-Schneider Impact Revenues is a multi-criteria indicator, supporting climate and resources efficiency.
-The EU Taxonomy reporting on the 2023 financial year, covers all six environmental objectives defined in the regulation, however, the list of enabling technologies is incomplete.
+Schneider Impact Revenues is a multi-criterial indicator, supporting climate and resources efficiency.
+The EU Taxonomy reporting on 2024 financial year, covers all six environmental objectives defined in the regulation, however the list of enabling technologies is incomplete.
 Notably for Schneider’s business, the EU Taxonomy includes only partially digital solutions and energy efficiency technologies for industry.

 The applicability of some Technical Screening Criteria and Do Not Significantly Harm checks are a challenge for global industrial companies.
+In 2024, Schneider Electric's eligible revenue was 90% of revenue (71% of CapEx and 49% of OpEx) while aligned revenue was 28% of revenue (22% of CapEx, and 49% of OpEx) with challenges including 5% of revenue not compliant due to exclusions (i.e., revenues from fossil sector, products with SF6), 44% of revenue not compliant with technical screening criteria, and 14% of revenue not compliant with Do Not Significantly Harm criteria (pollution prevention and control).
 Schneider Electric will continue active involvement with the Commission to speed up the completion of the framework with missing sustainable technologies; and improve the usability and practical implementation of the technical screening criteria.

 -